cal-itp/data-infra/docs/analytics_tools/storing_data.md

 #### Zipped Shapefile

-Refer to the [data catalogs doc](catalogue-cloud-storage) to list a zipped shapefile, and read in the zipped shapefile with the `intake` method.
+Refer to the [data catalogs doc](data-catalogs) to list a zipped shapefile, and read in the zipped shapefile with the `intake` method.
 Zipped shapefiles saved in GCS cannot be read in directly using `geopandas`.

-(geojson)=
+(storing-data-geojson)=

 #### GeoJSON

-Refer to the [data catalogs doc](catalogue-cloud-storage) to list a GeoJSON, and read in the GeoJSON with the `intake` method.
+Refer to the [data catalogs doc](data-catalogs) to list a GeoJSON, and read in the GeoJSON with the `intake` method.
 GeoJSONs saved in GCS cannot be read in directly using `geopandas`.

 Use the `calitp_data_analysis` package to read in or export geojsons.